Working groups

 Beyond these preconditions, the WGs are inclusive and will seek to ensure global representation of scientists, and balance across age, gender and geographic location.
 The Secretariat and Steering Committee monitor and actively contribute to achieve balance by following up on the WGs and taking action to broaden membership in the WGs together with the WG members and especially the chair and co-chair.

 WGs are coordinated by a chair and co-chair elected by the working group members.
+The chair and the co-chair must both be core members.
 The role of the chair and co-chair is to coordinate the work under the working group and ensure progression.
 The working groups are free to determine the topics of investigation and levels of outputs.

 Working group Co-chairs